 Fujifilm X-Trans files mainly.

-Since Fujifilm uses the X-Trans sensor, you often get a strange noise pattern to the images.
-Capture One corrects for this noise pattern a little better and pulls out slightly more detail.
+Since Fujifilm uses the X-Trans sensor, you often get a strange noise pattern in the images.
+Capture One corrects this noise pattern a little better and pulls out slightly more detail.
 It comes at the cost of slightly waxier skin tones but it does look a little nicer.
-You can tune Lightroom and Photoshop to get almost as good of an initial image here, but Capture One is doing some sort of noise reduction trick for the X-Trans files, I would say it’s not game-changing, but it will make your life easier and save you time if you’re shooting high-end work with Fujifilm X-Trans cameras.
+You can tune Lightroom and Photoshop to get almost as good of an initial image here, but Capture One is doing some sort of noise reduction trick for the X-Trans files, I would say it’s not game-changing, but it will make your life easier, and save you time if you’re shooting high-end work with Fujifilm X-Trans cameras.
 Keep in mind their GFX cameras are not X-Trans, neither is the X-T200 or X-A7 so they will perform well in Lightroom.

-I don’t see the difference as much with other camera brands and actually Capture One sometimes looks worst to me, but it depends on how much noise is in the image and what ISO you’re at.
+I don’t see the difference as much with other camera brands and actually Capture One sometimes looks worse to me, but it depends on how much noise is in the image and what ISO you’re at.
 Capture One typically does a better default noise reduction with some nice sharpness applied.
 In Lightroom, you almost always have to tweak just a little to match results.

 Capture One also will allow you to load the camera profiles for Fujifilm, but not for the other brands.